porkyoot/piggy-admin/README.md

 *   `/piggy sync`: Manually trigger a synchronization of all admin settings and moderation rules to all connected clients.

 ### Investigation & Logging
-*   `/blame`: Look at a sign or block and run this command to see who placed/modified it and when.
+*   `/blame`: Look at a block or sign and run this to see the interaction history.
+    *   Works on: Fire, Lava, Signs, Containers, and exploded regions.
-*   `/logs <player_name>`: View the recent chat, sign, tnt, and moderation history for a specific player.
+*   `/logs <player>`: View a categorized history for a player (Chat, Sign, Fire, Explosion, Moderation).
-    *   **Clickable Coordinates**: Sign logs include coordinates that you can click to teleport to.
+    *   **Clickable Teleports**: Log entries include coordinates that you can click to investigate the scene.
+*   `/piggy xray <clear|stats>`: Manage the X-Ray heuristic cache or view current player standings.

 ---